jundalisay/superb/content/en/maharlika/economics/maharlika-2050.md

 The main obstacle to identity is the Catholic and Islamic religions that were created in Europe and Arabia, respectively. **Those countries are not tropical, not archipelagos, nor have many natural disasters** like Maharlika.

 Moreover, those religions had a political agenda that serves the interests of Europe and Arabia.
 For example:
 - **Christianity depicts God as a white male in the sky**.
-This makes Christian Filipinos subconsciously think whites are superior.
+This makes Christian Filipinos subconsciously think that whites are superior.
 This does not afflict the Muslim Filipinos who can criticize Western ideas and policies
 - **Islam requires Muslims to make a pilgrimage to Mecca**.
-This makes Muslim Filipinos spend for that trip which is a clear benefit to the economy of Saudi Arabia, and a loss to the Philippine economy
+This makes Muslim Filipinos spend for that trip which is a clear benefit to Saudi Arabia's economy, and a loss to the Philippine economy because the Saudis are not obligated to visit the Philippines in return.

+An open religious policy can:
+- stop overpopulation by allowing abortion and contraception
+- stop domestic violence by allowing divorce
-An open religious policy can reduce the incidence of terrorism like the Marawi seige.
-More importantly, it can spur critical thinking and raise the people's intellectual level, when combined with policy-change #6.
+- reduce the incidence of terrorism like the Marawi seige
+- when combined with policy-change #6, spur critical thinking and raise the people's intellectual level by increasing the variety of abstract cognitive experiences
+- increase productivity by replacing formal prayer (with its overhead) with informal ideation

 {{< q a="smith">}}
 The religious teachers' interested zeal can be dangerous when only one sect is tolerated or when the society is divided into two or three great sects.